 C. The cooperative company (Société cooperative / Coöperatieve vennootschap)

-Current cooperative companies which do not meet this test will have to opt for another corporate form, most likely that of a limited liability company (Société à responsabilité limitée / Besloten vennootschap) as this company form will offer a comparable mechanism concerning the entry and withdrawal of shareholders.
+Former cooperative companies which do not meet this test will have to opt for another corporate form, most likely that of a limited liability company (Société à responsabilité limitée / Besloten vennootschap) as this company form offers a comparable mechanism concerning the entry and withdrawal of shareholders.

 D. The public limited liability company (Société anonyme / Naamloze vennootschap)